kosamari/web.advent.today/2016/notes-on-testing-with-jest.md

 This was one area where Jest fell short of expectations. `karma` allows you directly put in `webpack` transformations onto the configuration. `Jest` has [equivalent configuration](https://facebook.github.io/jest/docs/tutorial-webpack.html#content) which is mapped to `webpack` config.
 But we found it to be adequate for our needs except that we could not get PostCSS plugins to work.
 Babel preprocessing is done out of the box using [`babel-jest`](http://facebook.github.io/jest/docs/getting-started.html#babel-integration) which comes bundled with Jest in the latest version.
 Jest can support [some preprocessors](https://facebook.github.io/jest/docs/configuration.html#transform-object-string-string), but somehow cannot support PostCSS as it has asynchronous plugins.
 So we had to use this proxy called [identity-obj-proxy](https://github.com/keyanzhang/identity-obj-proxy) to proxy our styles with the given className.

+An alternative would be to try [this advice](https://github.com/kosamari/web.advent.today/pull/27#discussion_r91408412) to preprocess all the css for easy consumption.

 For example for JSX,

 `<div className={styles['button-class']}>Click</div>`